AguaClara/high_g_flocculation-DEPRECATED/HighGFlocculation_Spring2018_ResearchReportFinalDraft.md

 Comparing hydrophobic and regular tubing experiments, we observed that the hydrophobic tubing experiments had higher pressure increases.
 Since we did not observe a significant benefit in using hydrophobic tubing (contrarily, we saw higher pressure increases) we determined that hydrophobic tubing was ineffective in mitigating pressure increase and continued our following experiments with regular tubing.

-The chart above shows that experiments ran with clay had lower pressure increases compared to experiments with only PACl.
+The chart above shows that experiments ran with clay and PACl had lower pressure increases compared to experiments with only PACl.
 This suggests that coagulant is the main contributor to pressure increase and that the presence of clay counteracts pressure increase by "using up" PACl.

 After seeing that the headloss in the flocculator dropped significantly once the coagulant ran out, the next step we tested whether this same result can be mimicked by pushing water through the flocculator at a more rapid speed to 'knock off' the coagulant build up.
 We first tried to see if we could use a 100ml syringe to push water through the system.
 The minimum time of emptying the syringe attained was 3.5 seconds, resulting in a very short but high shear push through the flocculator.
 Below is a screenshot of the ProCoDa readings of the filling and ejecting of water.